What does the State Treasurer do?

 - Agency Activity Inventory

 - Summary Financial Report for the Current Biennium

 - Budgeted Operating Expenditures

-Transportation projects are currently financed with gas tax revenue.
-For information about projects managed by the Department of Transportation (WSDOT) click on one of the links below.
+Transportation projects are currently financed with gas tax revenue, tolls, and certain motor vehicle license fees.
+For information about projects managed by the Department of Transportation (WSDOT) click on one of the links below

 - Transportation Finance: Learn more about how we are funding transportation.

 - Transportation Projects: Get a list of projects in your neighborhood.

 NOTE: The Office of the State Treasurer does not manage Unclaimed Property.

 For information on abandoned wages, stock dividends, and deposits, please click on the above link or contact the Department of Revenue, Special Programs Division, Miscellaneous Tax Section at 1-800-435-2429 (within State of Washington only) or 360-534-1502.